ooni/gatherings/internal/2017-10-montreal/mk-knowledge-share.md

    us blockpages before we even start sending a request.

- - Decoupling classes or structures and the pointer modifier is good when you want to give their user a choice.
+ - Decoupling classes or structures and the pointer modifier is good when you want to give your user a choice.
 Otherwise, when you want to enforce a specific sharing (or non sharing) pattern, it is better to write a wrapper class (and perhaps call it `FooPtr` rather than `Foo`).